 Import... opens the file selection dialog for importing a MultiProfiler Settings file to the currently selected display.
-See the following section for more details.
+See page 29 for details.

 Export... opens the Export Display Settings dialog for selecting the display settings to read from the display and save to a MultiProfiler Settings file.
-See the following section for more details.
+See page 29 for details.